 A Breeze to Install

-Excellent durability and the use of Air as main insulator instead of global-warming gases such as CFC, HCFC, or HFC
+Excellent durability while using air as insulator - not global-warming gases such as CFC, HCFC, or HFC

 Reduced Waste & Damage